-Clause 48, page 28, line 18 after 'procedure.'
-Insert new subsection '(5) Place a duty on the Secretary of State to publish by December 2021 an Extended Producer Responsibility scheme in respect of single use plastics, and to bring forward such a scheme using powers under Schedule 5.
+• Clause 50, page 30, line 10 after 'materials.'
+Insert new subsection '(2) The Secretary of State shall publish by December 2021 such a scheme in respect of single use plastics.

 3. Clarifying the powers and remit of the Office for Environmental Protection.